TheAlgorithms/TypeScript/CONTRIBUTING.md

 To maximize the readability and correctness of our code, we require that new submissions follow the [TypeScript Standard Style](https://github.com/standard/ts-standard).

-In order to apply the coding style (where it can be done automatically).
-If an error is shown, please figure out what's wrong, fix it and run standard again.

 A few (but not all) of the things to keep in mind:

 - Use camelCase with the leading character as lowercase for identifier names (variables and functions).